Office of Financial Aid

 March 15 - Summer

 The most common type of financial aid is a “package” which is awarded in the following order: grants, scholarships, employment, and/or loans.
-Prior to awarding federal, state, and institutional financial aid, a student’s eligibility is reviewed.
-Financial Aid awarded prior to the student enrolling for the term may be based on full-time enrollment and aid awarded after the student enrolls will be based on the student’s current enrollment status.
-Financial aid will not be awarded until all requested documents have been received and reviewed.
+Prior to offering federal, state, and institutional financial aid, a student’s eligibility is reviewed.
+Financial Aid offered prior to the student enrolling for the term may be based on full-time enrollment and aid offered after the student enrolls will be based on the student’s current enrollment status.
+Financial aid will not be offered until all requested documents have been received and reviewed.
 Students who have incomplete files should be prepared to pay for their tuition, fees, books and supplies, and other educational expenses by the payment deadline.

-An Award Notice email will be sent to the student’s UHV e-mail address informing them that they need to review their financial aid offered on the myUHV web link and then accept, modify or decline the awards.
-All students accepting a Federal Direct Subsidized and/or Unsubsidized Loan will need to complete the Direct Loan Master Promissory Note at https://www.studentloans.gov so the loan can be originated.
+An Offer Notice email will be sent to the student’s UHV e-mail address informing them that they need to review their financial aid offered on the myUHV web link and then accept, modify or decline the offers.
+All students accepting a Federal Direct Subsidized and/or Unsubsidized Loan will need to complete the Direct Loan Master Promissory Note at studentaid.gov so the loan can be originated.
 Future loans accepted by students will be originated using the promissory note on file with the Department of Education.

 Due to the wide range of financial aid available, the specific processes for applying, and the constant change in available funding, students are encouraged to contact UHV financial aid personnel early in the process and to keep the staff informed of any changes that may occur which would affect his/her ability to pay for educational expenses.

 UH-Victoria Programs of Financial Assistance

 Miscellaneous State Scholarships

 * TEXAS Grant

 Undergraduate and Graduate Offset Grants

 * For Undergraduate Students Only